feliany/C22-PS22/README.md

 - Ryan Austin Andika (C2012F1334) - Cloud Computing - Universitas Telkom - [linkedin](https://www.linkedin.com/in/ryan-austin-andika-870240195/)

-**Note**
+**Note** <br>
-To access the prototype application and to find the steps of making the prototype app, select "MD" branch.
+To access the prototype application and to find the steps to run the prototype app, select "MD" branch.